Tz database: File formats

-Definition of a time zone

-Within the tz database, a time zone is any national region where local clocks have all agreed since 1970.
-This definition concerns itself first with geographic areas which have had consistent local clocks.
-This is different from other definitions which concern themselves with consistent offsets from a prime meridian.
-Therefore, each of the time zones defined by the tz database may document multiple offsets from UTC, typically including both standard time and daylight saving time.
+Timezones

-In the time zone text files, each time zone has one or more "zone lines" in one of the time zone text files.
-The first zone line for a time zone gives the name of the time zone; any subsequent zone lines for that time zone leave the name blank, indicating that they apply to the same zone as the previous line.
+Each timezone has one or more "zone lines" in one of the tz database text files.
+The first zone line for a timezone gives the name of the timezone; any subsequent zone lines for that timezone leave the name blank, indicating that they apply to the same zone as the previous line.
 Each zone line for a zone specifies, for a range of date and time, the offset to UTC for standard time, the name of the set of rules that govern daylight saving time (or a hyphen if standard time always applies), the format for time zone abbreviations, and, for all but the last zone line, the date and time at which the range of date and time governed by that line ends.

 Daylight saving time (DST) rules

 The rules for daylight saving time are specified in named rule sets.
-Each rule set has one or more rule lines in the time zone text files.
-A rule line contains the name of the rule set to which it belongs, the first year in which the rule applies, the last year in which the rule applies (or "only" if it applies only in one year or "max" if it is the rule currently in effect), the type of year to which the rule applies ("-" if it applies to all years in the specified range, which is almost always the case, otherwise a name used as an argument to a script that indicates whether the year is of the specified type), the month in which the rule takes effect, the day on which the rule takes effect (which could either be a specific day or a specification such as "the last Sunday of the month"), the time of day at which the rule takes effect, the amount of time to add to the offset to UTC when the rule is in effect, and the letter or letters to use in the time zone abbreviation (for example, "S" if the rule governs standard time and "D" if it governs daylight saving time).
+Each rule set has one or more rule lines in the text files.
+A rule line contains the name of the rule set to which it belongs, the first year in which the rule applies, the last year in which the rule applies (or "only" if it applies only in one year or "max" if it is the rule then in effect), the type of year to which the rule applies ("-" if it applies to all years in the specified range, which is almost always the case, otherwise a name used as an argument to a script that indicates whether the year is of the specified type), the month in which the rule takes effect, the day on which the rule takes effect (which could either be a specific day or a specification such as "the last Sunday of the month"), the time of day at which the rule takes effect, the amount of time to add to the offset to UTC when the rule is in effect, and the letter or letters to use in the time zone abbreviation (for example, "S" if the rule governs standard time and "D" if it governs daylight saving time).

-Names of time zones
+Names of timezones

-The time zones have unique names in the form "Area/Location", e.g. "America/New_York".
+The timezones have unique names in the form "Area/Location", e.g. "America/New_York".
 A choice was also made to use English names or equivalents, and to omit punctuation and common suffixes.
 The underscore character is used in place of spaces.
 Hyphens are used where they appear in the name of a location.
-The Area and Location names have a maximum length of 14 characters.
+The Area and Location names each have a maximum length of 14 characters.